-Mow all major roads within two weeks prior to Memorial Day and mid-July a minimum 15 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed.
-Beginning mid-September, a final mowing of up to 30 feet shall be completed every year.
+Mow all major roads within two weeks prior to Memorial Day, July 4th and Labor Day a minimum 15 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed.
+A fall mowing of up to 30 feet shall be completed every year.
 Minimum mowing height is six inches.